code-with-amitk/Code-examples/ds_questions/questions/strings/longest_happy_prefix.md

 Explanation of LPS Array:
 Index   Value   Meaning
-0       0       Its always 0
-1       0       There is no prefix which is also suffix in subarray[0,1] 2       1       Length of longest prefix which is also suffix in subarray[0..2] is 1. aba (ie a) 3       2       Length of longest prefix which is also suffix in subarray[0..3] is 2. abab (ie ab)
+0       0       0 Because in array [0,0] there is no prefix and suffix since suffix,prefix need to exclude compelte string 1       0       There is no prefix which is also suffix in subarray[0,1] 2       1       Length of longest prefix which is also suffix in subarray[0..2] is 1. aba (ie a) 3       2       Length of longest prefix which is also suffix in subarray[0..3] is 2. abab (ie ab)